 6. Harry Potter Franchise (2005-2011)

 PG-13 Movies: Harry Potter and the Goblet of Fire (2005), Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009), Harry Potter and the Deathly Hallows: Part 1 (2010), Harry Potter and the Deathly Hallows: Part 2 (2011)

 For the Potterheads, this one’s a matter of rejoicing, and why shouldn’t it be?
-Similar to the ‘Pirates of the Caribbean’ franchise, Harry Potter’s was a niche segment, with a very exclusive storyline and the adapted screenplay of J.K Rowling’s novels that were acclaimed to be flawless worldwide, thus adding to the fervour.
+Similar to the ‘Pirates of the Caribbean’ franchise, Harry Potter’s was a niche segment with a very exclusive storyline and the adapted screenplay of J.K Rowling’s novels that were acclaimed to be flawless worldwide, thus adding to the fervor.
 With another series of spin-offs of the ‘Fantastic Beasts’ franchise at the helm, Harry Potter’s magic is far from being over.
 And given all the telltale and a teenage-oriented focus, we will continue to cherish being Potterheads for a long time to come.

 Read More: Best Bowling Movies of All Time